Current Vacancies

 Thank you for taking the time to consider applying for a job at Citizens Advice South Warwickshire.
 As part of a national network of Citizens Advice offices, we work to make society fairer by helping our clients find a way forward whatever individual problems they may be facing.
 We do this through our core advice services available by telephone and email, and through all of our projects which are funded by a range of local funders.
 We also help to champion change at a local and national government level through our research and campaigning work.

-We are committed to ensuring our services are accessible and open to everyone who needs us.
-More and more people are facing hardship, whether that be through unemployment issues, debt and benefit challenges, housing and food and fuel poverty.
-This was always the case pre Pandemic, but our services are now in more demand than ever.
 Consequently we are looking for people who are committed to thinking creatively about how we deliver our services now, and ways in which we can do things differently.
 We keep our clients at the centre of our work, and you would be joining a team of highly motivated and professional advice workers dedicated to making a tangible difference to the people in South Warwickshire.
-More on our projects and areas of work can be found on our website https://www.casouthwarwickshire.org.uk/
+More on our projects and areas of work can be found on our website: https://www.casouthwarwickshire.org.uk/about/projects/

 Our people